What’s a Money Date (and Why You Should Have One)

 Honor yourself for showing up and creating time and space to build a new relationship with your money.
 It’s a loving act of self-care that affects every area of your life.

-• Celebrate your progress and focus on what’s going right.
+• Celebrate your progress, no matter how small, and focus on what’s going right.

-• Do something enjoyable right after your money date.
+• Do something enjoyable right after your money date, which gives your brain a positive association and keeps you motivated.

-• Jot down one new topic to explore next time.
+• Jot down one or two new topics to explore at your next money date.

 Want to Go Deeper?

-If you’d like to better understand the emotional side of money, start by discovering your Money Personality — the unique mix of thoughts, feelings, and behaviors that shape your financial decisions.
+If you’d like to better understand the behavioral side of your money, you can start by learning what your individual Money Personality is — we all have one — it’s the unique mix of thoughts, feelings, and attitudes that unconsciously shape your financial decisions.

 Click here to learn more.